Moonhint/svhook/README.md

 # SvHook

-Implementation of simple server for waiting web-hooks post and execute shell script accordingly.
+Implementation of simple server on waiting for web-hooks post and execute shell scripts accordingly.

 ## Simulation: